-This schedule reports the flow of annual natural capital benefits that are produced from the nation's forests in the baseline year and the reporting year.
-This includes production by Forestry England itself, contractors and tenants.
-It is relevant to report all these aspects because total (annual) production relates to Forestry England management decisions.
+This schedule reports the flow of annual natural capital benefits that are produced on the nation's forests in the baseline year and the reporting year.
+This includes production by FE itself, contractors and tenants.
+It is relevant to report all these aspects because total (annual) production relates to FE management decisions.